openmobilityfoundation/mobility-data-specification/mds.md

 # Transportation 2.0 Technical Specification v0.2

-The Mobility Data Standard is a specification that contains a collection of RESTful Application Program Interfaces (API's) used to specify the digital relationship between mobility providers and a municipality.
+This specification contains a collection of RESTful Application Program Interfaces (API's) used to specify the digital relationship between mobility as a service operators and the city of Los Angeles.

 * Authors: Hunter Owens, Jose Elias, Marcel Porras, John Ellis, Todd Petersen